kurtosis-tech/kurtosis/docs/docs/concepts-reference/packages.md

 All these will call the `run(plan)` function of the package's `main.star`.

 ### Parameterization
-Kurtosis [packages][packages-reference] can accept parameters, allowing their behaviour to change.
+Kurtosis packages can accept parameters, allowing their behaviour to change.

 To make your package take in arguments, first add extra parameters to your package's `run` function: